 IPSS Symptom Score

-This is a patient completed questionnaire that helps your physician and you decide how severe your urinary symptoms are.
+This is a patient completed questionnaire that helps your urologist in Hamilton Ontario with diagnosis of BPH and how severe your urinary symptoms are.

 Go ahead to complete the survey below to find your score.